MOD-Magazine/MOD-Magazine/CONTRIBUTING.md

 _[Writing Style Guide](https://github.com/MOD-Magazine/MOD-Magazine/blob/main/WRITING-STYLE-GUIDE.md)_

 Our articles are written in Markdown, and will be collated into the magazine by the editors - this means the writers only have to focus on writing the article!
-Please make sure you read the style guide linked above and make sure to send your article in the a `lower-kebab-case.md` file in the relevant issue folder
+Please make sure you read the style guide linked above, then copy `article-template.md` into a `lower-kebab-case-article-name.md` file in the relevant issue folder.
+Fill in the frontmatter in the template, then get started writing.
+Additionally, please make sure you have:

+1. Discussed the article with us before submitting your pull request.
+2. Created an issue and been assigned to it before submitting your pull request.

 Images and other content can be put in the `/<issue folder>/assets` directory.
 Please make sure you include a copyright/attribution notice if necessary, in the `ATTRIBUTION.md` file